For the entering class of 2022, we are enrolling students in the following programmes in the English language:

 Our master study programme Computing – profile Data Science – provides knowledge in statistical modelling and machine learning for data analysis with applications in complex systems, social networks, knowledge discovery, and other data-intensive applications.

-The enrolment application for the entering class of 2022 will open in January 2022.
+The enrolment application for the entering class of 2022 is open.

 Please note that we will have two submission rounds (cycles) with the following deadlines: